 What is Machine Learning?

-Every Ada bot performs natural language understanding (NLU) and answer classification.
-Each of these steps leverage machine learning techniques in one way or another.
+Every Ada bot performs natural language understanding (NLU) and Answer classification.
+Each of these steps leverage machine learning techniques.
 As an example, let’s say your customer asks your bot “how do I find my points?”
-Ada uses NLP techniques to convert the question into a machine-readable format, and it then uses answer classification to determine the most relevant answer.
+Ada uses NLP techniques to convert the question into a machine-readable format, and it then uses Answer classification to determine the most relevant Answer.

 What data goes into Ada's NLU?

 First let’s address the question: “why does Ada even need NLU”?
 We’ve said that we use it to understand customer questions, but why can’t we apply some fixed rules instead?
 This is because human language is incredibly complex and varied, and it would be very difficult to create a set of rules to summarize all of the different variations of language that you would want your bot to capture.

 Our bots’ NLU learns by being fed examples of questions a customer might ask along with the correct Ada Answers for those questions.
 These are the questions added in the “Training” section of the Answer editor.
 When you train a question to an Answer in Ada, you are effectively telling the bot that when someone asks a similar question in the future, it should respond with that Answer.
 Along with learning the relationships between questions and Answers, Ada bots also automatically determine how confident they need to be in their predictions for an Answer to actually be delivered to a customer in a chat.
 We call this the bot’s “confidence threshold”.